PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: setDomains(domains)

     The function that will set an array of domains to be treated as local.
-Wildcards, dots are supported for subdomains.
+Sub-domain wildcards are supported (e.g. ``*.example.com``).

     :param array<string> domains: **Required** Array of hostnames written as strings.